-Further, RBI vide circular bearing no. DoS.
+However, RBI vide circular bearing no. DoS.
 CO.
 ARG/ SEC.
 01/ 08.91.001/ 2021- 22 dated April 27, 2021 has issued guidelines for Appointment of Statutory Central Auditors (SCAs)/Statutory Auditors (SAs) by the Commercial Banks (excluding RRBs), UCBs and NBFCs (including HFCs) from the Financial Year 2021- 22 onwards.
 The guidelines provide necessary instructions for appointment of SCAs/ SAs, the number of auditors, their eligibility criteria, tenure, rotation etc. As per these guidelines, the company is required to appoint its statutory auditors for a maximum term of three years, subject to the firms satisfying the eligibility norms each year.
-Further, in order to address the operational challenges which may be caused due to change in the auditors, the said circular provides a flexibility to appoint the new statutory auditor from the second half year of the FY 2021-22.
+As the existing statutory auditors of the Company have completed 7 years of service in the Company pursuant to section 139 of the Companies Act, 2013 therefore they have decided to retire at the ensuing Annual General meeting of the company to comply with the RBI guidelines.